Workshop: To-do List

 self.refresh()), and call it when we add a new task, as well as on startup.

 Here’s a full code listing with that modification applied:

-class Form1(Form1Template): def __init__(self, **properties): # Set Form properties and Data Bindings. self.init_components(**properties) # Any code you write here will run when the form opens. self.refresh() def refresh(self): tasks = anvil.server.call('get_tasks') self.repeating_panel_1.items = tasks def add_btn_click(self, **event_args): """This method is called when the button is clicked""" anvil.server.call('add_task', self.new_task_box.text) self.refresh()
+class Form1(Form1Template): def __init__(self, **properties): # Set Form properties and Data Bindings. self.init_components(**properties) # Any code you write here will run before the form opens. self.refresh() def refresh(self): tasks = anvil.server.call('get_tasks') self.repeating_panel_1.items = tasks def add_btn_click(self, **event_args): """This method is called when the button is clicked""" anvil.server.call('add_task', self.new_task_box.text) self.refresh()

 Now we just need to be able to delete items and we have a full CRUD app.